Are you looking for ideas on how support staff can use Otus? Examples could include:

 ➡️ Use the Information section of the Student Profile

-- You can use the Information section of the Student Profile to add a note.
-These notes can only be seen by teachers and administrators, not students and family members.
+You can use the Information section of the Student Profile to add a note that can only be seen by teachers and administrators.
 You can also choose to have these notes included on the student's report card.

 Do you have worksheets, assessments, or lessons you'd like students to complete?